tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/nextcloud/README.md

 Depending on Internet access conditions, the script can take from 10 minutes to 20 minutes to complete.

-Please note that this script will disable both firewalld and selinux.
-If you want you can install them back after this script finish its run.
+Please note that this script will disable selinux.

+## FirewallD service:

+Firewall-d will be configured with the following ports opened:

+- 22 tcp (ssh).
+- 80 tcp (http).
+- 443 tcp (https).
+- 8080 tcp (minio http, only for the scripts using minio-s3).

 ## Apache vs Nginx:

 We don't have a preference here, but in general terms Nginx is faster than apache.
 Having said that, you'll probably find the ones using nginx faster.
 Note that the minio-s3 based ones are "exotic" as they combine nginx as a front-end for minio-s3 (serving all storage contents that way) and apache is just used as the "nextcloud" engine frontend.

+## Letsencrypt:

+Our default installation creates a self-signed certificate for the https service.
+"Certbot" utility is included if you want to add a let's encrypt free certificate.
+The crontab for auto-renewal is also included as part of our solution.

 # GENERAL REQUIREMENTS: